Curator ・ Researcher ・ Writer working across Japan and South Korea.

 For some reason, I find myself increasingly held by scenes I have never seen.

-At night, it felt unfamiliar.
+At night, it was frightening.